SaadZafarMayo/US-Food-Retail-Sales-Analysis/README.md

 ---

+## Dataset
+The dataset contains historical U.S. retail and food services sales figures,
+including:
+- Time dimensions (month, year)
+- NAICS codes
+- Industry and business classifications
+- Sales values

+The data supports multi-level aggregation and time-based analysis.
+Raw data is stored in `data/raw/` in **CSV and JSON formats** to support flexible analysis and data ingestion.

+---

 ## Key Business Questions Explored
 - How do total sales evolve over time across industries?
 - Which industries and businesses contribute most to total sales?